Earthquake (1974 film): Music

-Pretests and re-edits
+Audience preview and re-edits

 After an October 2, 1974 test screening in Joplin, Missouri, Universal opted to cut 30 minutes from the film, notably from the pre-quake sequences, at the cost of some of the dramatic flow.
 This included a narration sequence about the San Andreas fault and an impending catastrophic earthquake that would occur in either Los Angeles or San Francisco.
 This scene was filmed and was set to be shown before the opening title credits (although it was removed at the last minute, it was eventually included as the opening sequence of the NBC television edit for the September, 1976 broadcast premiere).
-Also excised were lengthy scenes of Remy (Gardner) and Stewart (Heston) arguing at the beginning of the film.
-After Remy's fake suicide, Dr. Vance (Lloyd Nolan) arrives at the Graff home and begins to talk with Stewart (an old friend).
-Dr. Vance inadvertently informs Stewart that Remy had an abortion two years prior (he was told it was a miscarriage).
-Remy appears, and they fight because Stewart wanted the baby and Remy did not.
-Stewart storms off.
-This explains why Stewart resents Remy so much.
-(In the final cut of the film, they just seem angry at one another.)
+Also excised were lengthy scenes of Remy and Graff arguing at the beginning of the film.
+After Remy's faked suicide attempt, Dr. Vance (Lloyd Nolan) inadvertently informs his old friend Graff that Remy had an abortion two years prior (he was told it was a miscarriage).
+Angered because he wanted children, Graff storms off.
 There was more of Slade's leaving the police station, and footage of Rosa's leaving the market was shot as well.
 She was filmed waiting for a bus and being offered a lift from a man on a motorcycle (this footage eventually was used in the film's television cut).
 Just before the earthquake, Stewart and Remy had a final fight (in front of Stewart's car) that was deleted as well.
-During the earthquake, there was a scene of a nearby lumberyard's falling apart, and this was removed from the final cut.
+During the earthquake, there was a scene of a nearby lumberyard falling apart, and this was removed from the final cut.

 Other scenes were shot to wrap up many characters' stories after the earthquake, but were deleted from the final print: Walt Russell and Dr. Stockle – whose fates are undetermined after the quake in the theatrical release – were shown alive in the seismology laboratory post-quake.
 They were shown finding the earthquake's magnitude to be 9.9 on the Richter scale.
-The film's final scene originally had Denise's asking Lou Slade if Stewart had survived; upon hearing of his death, she walks over to Corry who has regained consciousness.
+The film's final scene was significantly re-edited, and originally showed Denise walking up to Lew Slade as he emerges from the manhole, and asks if Stewart had survived; upon hearing of his death, she walks over to Corry who has regained consciousness.